How do I add a Puzzle?

 Tags are optional, but offer a way to add extra details about the puzzle.
 These can include:

-• country of origin
+• country

-• specific themes (E.g. cats, unicorns, landscapes.)
+• specific themes (E.g. cats, unicorns, landscapes)

 • image descriptors